kerl/kerl/README.md

     Later on, you can leave the installation typing: kerl_deactivate

+Note that you can install an agnerized version of rebar along with agner using KERL_INSTALL_AGNERIZED_REBAR in your .kerlrc file or on the command line.

 Here again you can check the installation's been registered:

     $ kerl list installations